Hellenistic Greece: End of Greek independence

 As a result of Eumenes's intrigues Rome declared war on Macedon in 171 BC, bringing 100,000 troops into Greece.
 Macedon was no match for this army, and Perseus was unable to rally the other Greek states to his aid.
 Poor generalship by the Romans enabled him to hold out for three years, but in 168 BC the Romans sent Lucius Aemilius Paullus to Greece, and at Pydna the Macedonians were crushingly defeated.
 Perseus was captured and taken to Rome, the Macedonian kingdom was broken up into four smaller states, and all the Greek cities who aided her, even rhetorically, were punished.
 Even Rome's allies Rhodes and Pergamum effectively lost their independence.

 Under the leadership of an adventurer called Andriscus, Macedon rebelled against Roman rule in 149 BC: as a result it was directly annexed the following year and became a Roman province, the first of the Greek states to suffer this fate.
 Rome now demanded that the Achaean League, the last stronghold of Greek independence, be dissolved.
 The Achaeans refused and, feeling that they might as well die fighting, declared war on Rome.
 Many Greek cities rallied to the Achaeans' side, while even slaves were freed to fight for Greek independence.
 The Roman consul Lucius Mummius advanced from Macedonia and defeated the Greeks at Corinth, which was razed to the ground.

 In 146 BC, the Greek peninsula, though not the islands, became a Roman protectorate.
 Roman taxes were imposed, except in Athens and Sparta, and all the cities had to accept rule by Rome's local allies.
 In 133 BC, the last king of Pergamum died and left his kingdom to Rome: this brought most of the Aegean peninsula under direct Roman rule as part of the province of Asia.

-Macedo-Ptolemaic soldiers of the Ptolemaic kingdom, 100 BC, detail of the Nile mosaic of Palestrina.
+soldiers of the Ptolemaic kingdom, 100 BC, detail of the Nile mosaic of Palestrina.

 The final downfall of Greece came in 88 BC, when King Mithridates of Pontus rebelled against Rome, and massacred up to 100,000 Romans and Roman allies across Asia Minor.
 Some Greek cities, more importantly Athens among them, overthrew their Roman puppet rulers and joined him.
 When he was driven out of Greece by the Roman general Lucius Cornelius Sulla, Roman vengeance fell upon the Greek cities allied to him.
 Mithridates was finally defeated by Gnaeus Pompeius Magnus (Pompey the Great) in 65 BC.

 Further ruin was brought to Greece by the Roman civil wars, which were partly fought in Greece.
 Finally, in 27 BC, Augustus directly annexed Greece to the new Roman Empire as the province of Achaea.
 The struggles with Rome had left certain areas of Greece depopulated and demoralised.
 Nevertheless, Roman rule at least brought an end to warfare, and cities such as Athens, Corinth, Thessaloniki and Patras soon recovered their prosperity.